Caching with Azure Front Door

-With Front Door, you can control how files are cached for a web request that contains a query string.
+With Azure Front Door, you can control how files are cached for a web request that contains a query string.
 In a web request with a query string, the query string is that portion of the request that occurs after a question mark (?).
 A query string can contain one or more key-value pairs, in which the field name and its value are separated by an equals sign (=).
 Each key-value pair is separated by an ampersand (&).
-For example, http://www.contoso.com/content.mov?field1=value1&field2=value2.
-If there is more than one key-value pair in a query string of a request, their order does not matter.
+For example,

-Ignore query strings: Default mode.
-In this mode, Front Door passes the query strings from the requestor to the backend on the first request and caches the asset.
-All subsequent requests for the asset that are served from the Front Door environment ignore the query strings until the cached asset expires.
+Ignore query strings: In this mode, Azure Front Door passes the query strings from the requestor to the backend on the first request and caches the asset.
+All ensuing requests for the asset that are served from the Front Door environment ignore the query strings until the cached asset expires.

 Cache every unique URL: In this mode, each request with a unique URL, including the query string, is treated as a unique asset with its own cache.
 For example, the response from the backend for a request for

-www.example.ashx?q=test1is cached at the Front Door environment and returned for subsequent caches with the same query string.
+www.example.ashx?q=test1is cached at the Front Door environment and returned for ensuing caches with the same query string.
 A request for

 www.example.ashx?q=test2is cached as a separate asset with its own time-to-live setting.

-Front Door will cache assets until the asset's time-to-live (TTL) expires.
-After the asset's TTL expires, when a client requests the asset, the Front Door environment will retrieve a new updated copy of the asset to serve the client request and store refresh the cache.
+Azure Front Door caches assets until the asset's time-to-live (TTL) expires.
+Whenever a client requests an asset with expired TTL, the Front Door environment retrieves a new updated copy of the asset to serve the request and then stores the refreshed cache.

 The best practice to make sure your users always obtain the latest copy of your assets is to version your assets for each update and publish them as new URLs.
 Front Door will immediately retrieve the new assets for the next client requests.
 Sometimes you may wish to purge cached content from all edge nodes and force them all to retrieve new updated assets.
-This might be due to updates to your web application, or to quickly update assets that contain incorrect information.
+The reason could be because of updates to your web application, or to quickly update assets that contain incorrect information.

-Select what assets you wish to purge from the edge nodes.
-If you wish to clear all assets, click the Purge all checkbox.
-Otherwise, type the path of each asset you wish to purge in the Path textbox.
-Below formats are supported in the path.
+Select the assets you want to purge from the edge nodes.
+To clear all assets, select Purge all.
+Otherwise, in Path, enter the path of each asset you want to purge.

-- Single URL purge: Purge individual asset by specifying the full URL, with the file extension, for example, /pictures/strasbourg.png;
+- Single path purge: Purge individual assets by specifying the full path of the asset (without the protocol and domain), with the file extension, for example, /pictures/strasbourg.png;

 - Root domain purge: Purge the root of the endpoint with "/" in the path.